DCNTCourse

 Projects8docker labs

-hello-data-contract · ODCS v3.1 lint and validate in 60 seconds
+hello-data-contract · ODCS v3 lint + diff in 5 minutes

 snap/data-contracts:hello